tc39/notes/meetings/2023-11/november-27.md

 NRO: Yes.
 That is correct.

-SYG: Okay.
-Could you go into a bit about why your preference is the current shape of the proposal instead of just passing whatever?
+SYG: Could you go into a bit about why your preference is the current shape of the proposal instead of just passing whatever?
 Which indicates a string would be a string.

 NRO: Yes.
 Because right now, for – if you pass an object without that, immediately before calling the host hook.
 And Trusted Types, you call the host hook and then – first check if it is allowed to execute some code.
 And then return.
 And so it changes the order.
 So we are starting with this minimum version that doesn’t have any changes to current semantics.